Funding Opportunities H2020 online manual

 H2020 supports SMEs with a new instrument that runs throughout various funded research and innovation fields, so it should be easy for SMEs to find opportunities in many calls.

 H2020 also aims to enhance EU international research cooperation so there are more opportunities for Third Country participation.

-Having built H2020 around the main societal challenges like an ageing population, food security, energy efficiency, the EU attaches high importance to embed socio-economic sciences and humanities into the work programme.
+Having built H2020 around the main societal challenges like an ageing population, food security, energy efficiency, the EU attaches high importance to integrate social sciences and humanities into the work programme.

 Another important priority of the Commission is to ensure gender is embedded in the design of Horizon 2020 project proposals.

 FP7 and CIP - previous programmes

 FP7 and CIP are previous instruments to fund research and innovation activities in Europe for the period 2007 to 2013.
 You can view closed calls information of these programmes.

 Programme for the Competitiveness of Enterprises and SMEs (COSME) will run from 2014 to 2020, with a planned budget of 2.3bn.
 It will facilitate SME access to finance, create supportive environment for business creation, help small businesses operate outside their home countries and improve their access to markets.